Piggy Banks have always been the loose change keepers of children’s savings

 In short, yes.
 Incredibly handy to have.

 The downside is that bank cards can be cloned, stolen, just about used in almost every way to extract your money.
-In October 2017, 98.5 Million cards were issued.
-That’s not including Credit Cards or Charge Cards.
+In October 2017, 98.5 Million cards were issued and that’s not including Credit Cards or Charge Cards.

 In the January – December 2017 UK Finance report estimated that £731.8 Million was suffered in losses due to unauthorized transactions on payment cards, remote banking and cheques.